-Generic Summary - Level 1 & Level 2:
+Generic Summary - Level 1 and Level 2:

 The reformed criteria means that it is essential that all learners are adequately prepared prior to being entered for an assessment.
-Several examples have been noted where learners were clearly not at the level being assessed, with some very low marks being awarded including in some instances of zero marks where no calculations or responses were seen at all.
-In addition there were some assessments that had insufficient evidence to justify any marks at all across the whole assessment.
-Centres are advised to ensure that learners undertake an initial/diagnostic assessment prior to being entered for any assessment, so that all learners can be entered onto the correct level.
-This will also enable learners and centres to identify gaps in learners' skills and develop a learning plan that meets these needs, prior to undertaking an appropriate level of assessment.
-Learners also need to be confident in their underpinning skills and have the ability to transfer the necessary skills to a range of tasks and across mathematical content areas, especially crucial when dealing with tasks that involve more than one mathematical content area.
+There have been several examples seen where learners were clearly not at the level being assessed, with some very low marks being awarded, including in some instances of zero marks where no calculations or responses were seen at all.
+In addition some assessments had insufficient evidence to justify any marks at all across the whole assessment.
+All centres are advised that it is essential that they ensure that learners undertake an initial/diagnostic assessment prior to being entered for any assessment, so that all learners can be entered onto the correct level.
+This then enables learners and centres to identify gaps in learners' skills and develop a learning plan that meets these needs, prior to undertaking an appropriate level of assessment.
+Learners also need to have confidence in their own ability to use the underpinning skills and have the ability to transfer those skills to a range of tasks that may be across different mathematical content areas.
+This is crucial when dealing with tasks that involve more than one mathematical content area.

-Learners also need to have had the opportunity to use the practice online assessments so that they are familiar with the tools for drawing shapes, plotting values on graphs including lines of best fit on scatter diagrams and indicating the position of particular items for some tasks as well as the use of an online protractor.
+In addition all learners need to have had the opportunity to use the practice online assessments so that they are familiar with the tools for drawing shapes, plotting values on graphs including lines of best fit on scatter diagrams, inserting labels on charts and indicating the position of particular items for some tasks as well as the use of an online protractor.
+Evidence seen in marked scripts would appear to indicate that this has not happened with learners not being awarded crucial marks in some cases.

-In several cases learners had not even provided responses to some of the more simple tasks such as identifying information from a table or chart or identifying the correct calculations to use.
+In some assessments learners had not even provided responses to some of the more simple tasks such as identifying information from a table or chart or identifying the correct calculations to use.
 It is noticeable in learner feedback reports that some learners were not consistent in the application of various skills across a range of tasks.

-Learners need to ensure that they show all working out, this is especially crucial for tasks with several marks.
-If they initially make an error, marks may still be awarded for part answers and also may be awarded for follow through to a correct answer from their working, even with an incorrect final response.
-In some task the incorrect final response may also be awarded a mark.
-Examples have regularly been seen in assessments where the learners had not indicated any working out with final incorrect answers so could not be awarded any part marks.
+One area that is particularly crucial is the need for learners to ensure that they show all working out, particularly for tasks with several marks.
+If a learner initially makes an error, they may still be awarded marks for part answers and also may be awarded for follow through to a correct answer from their working, even with an incorrect final response.
+In some tasks the incorrect final response may also be awarded a mark.
+This has been mentioned in previous reports, but it is evident that some learners are still not doing this.

+There have been examples seen in assessments where the learners had not indicated any working out with final incorrect answers so could not be awarded any part marks.
 On some occasions learners have lost all the marks for a task where an incorrect answer has been given without any supporting working.

-In addition learners also need to ensure that they indicate if their values include indices to indicate whether a measurement is a volume or an area, as this is often an area where marks may not be awarded.
-In some cases learners had indicated only a correct answer with no working but some tasks require the working to be shown for full marks to be awarded correct.
-This may have been as a result of the learner completing their working out on a paper but learners need to be encouraged to transfer any such working out to the onscreen assessment as there is a risk they may not receive any marks for such tasks.
-In some cases this lack of working out made the difference for the learner between achieving and not achieving so it is crucial that centres advise learners of the importance of this.
+This may have been as a result of the learner completing their working out on a paper.
+Centres need to encourage learners to transfer any such working out to both the onscreen assessment and paper based, as there is a risk they may not receive any marks for such tasks.
+In some cases this lack of working out made the difference for some learners between achieving and not achieving so it is vital that learners are given the support by centres as to the importance of doing this.